What is therapy LikE?

 what are the payment options?

-We currently accept cash, check, and credit card; payment is due at the time of service.
-We may also be considered "out-of-network" providers under insurance companies.
-If you would like to know whether your sessions can be partially reimbursed for out-of-network services, please contact your insurance company for more information.
+We currently accept cash, check, and credit card; payment is due at the time of service and will be collected at the end of the session.
+We may be considered "out-of-network" providers under insurance companies.
+If you would like to know whether your therapy sessions can be partially reimbursed for out-of-network services, please contact your insurance company for more information.
+Our regular fees for individual therapy services are $150/session and $170/session for couples therapy.
 We do offer a sliding fee scale under some circumstances.